Jigsaw (company): Jigsaw

-In February 2016, Eric Schmidt announced in a Medium post, the expansion of Google Ideas into a technology incubator named Jigsaw.
+In a February 2016 Medium post Eric Schmidt announced the expansion of Google Ideas into a technology incubator named Jigsaw.
 According to Schmidt, the new name "reflects our belief that collaborative problem-solving yields the best solutions" and the team's mission "is to use technology to tackle the toughest geopolitical challenges, from countering violent extremism to thwarting online censorship to mitigating the threats associated with digital attacks".
 Jigsaw was expected to leverage more of Alphabet's engineering talent and resources to build more sophisticated products.
 Jared Cohen, formerly with the Policy Planning Committee at the US State Department, was the CEO of Jigsaw until 2022.

 In January 2023, Alphabet announced about 12,000 employees being laid off.
 Citing conversations with anonymous former employees, Forbes reported the Jigsaw team of 50 was reduced by somewhere between a third and a half.
-The company did not disclose numbers or employees a reason but Jigsaw was not generating revenue.
+The company did not disclose numbers or provide employees with a reason why they were let go, but Jigsaw was not generating revenue.

 Projects

 Constitute

 In 2013, Jigsaw (then known as Google Ideas) teamed up with researchers at the University of Texas and the University of Chicago to launch Constitute, an indexed repository of national constitutions.
 The objective of the project is to identify a coherent set of constitutional options and sample text for those writing constitutions.
-The site was one of the early uses of the Semantic Web as a data model.
-The project has undergone regular updates since 2013 and is used by scholars, citizens, and constitutional drafters.

 Perspective

 In February 2017, Jigsaw and Google launched the free Perspective API, "a new tool for web publishers to identify toxic comments that can undermine a civil exchange of ideas".
 Using machine learning technology, Perspective offers a score from zero to 100 on how similar new comments are to others previously identified as toxic, defined as how likely a comment is to make someone leave a conversation.
 Publishers can use Perspective in a number of ways, from offering readers instant feedback on the toxicity of their comments to giving readers the power to filter conversations based on the level of toxicity they'd like to see.
 Jigsaw claims "its AI can immediately spit out an assessment of the phrase’s 'toxicity' more accurately than any keyword blacklist, and faster than any human moderator".
 Perspective's launch partners included The New York Times, The Guardian, The Economist and Wikipedia.
 The research on Wikipedia started discussion about Artificial intelligence in Wikimedia projects.

-In June 2017, The New York Times announced that as a result of the partnership with Jigsaw, the Times will offer comments on all top stories and scale comments to 80% of its articles by the end of the year.
+In June 2017, The New York Times announced that as a result of the partnership with Jigsaw, the Times would offer comments on all top stories and scale comments to 80% of its articles by the end of the year.

+As of January 2026, Jigsaw stated that it was sunsetting the Perspective API (with the service ending after 2026), because "AI capabilities have evolved, and there is now less demand for a standalone tool specific to this area."